-Tualatin Valley Gem Club will be putting on it’s 59th annual rock and mineral show on March 10, 11 and 12th at the Washington County Fairplex in Hillsboro, OR.
+Tualatin Valley Gem Club will be putting on it’s 60th annual rock and mineral show on March 9, 10, and 11th at the Oregon Army National Guard Armory 2950 Taylor Way, Forest Grove, Oregon 97116

 The Willamette Agate and Mineral Society is holding their “Treasures of the Northwest 2016” show July 29-31st in Albany, Oregon.